-Jakarta International Java Jazz Festival (JJF) is possibly the largest jazz gathering in South East Asia.
-It is held every early March in Jakarta International Expo, Kemayoran, attracting about 45,000 visitors.
+The Jakarta International Java Jazz Festival (JJF) is possibly the largest jazz gathering in South East Asia.
+It is held in early March at the Jakarta International Expo, Kemayoran, attracting about 45,000 visitors.
 The festival was founded by businessman Peter F. GonthaIt in 2005.
-The three-day event featured over 100 groups and 1,200 artists in 220 shows.
+The three-day event features over 100 groups and 1,200 artists in 220 shows.

 The lineups of Java Jazz gets better year by year.
 In the past it featured such stars as James Brown, Goo Goo Dolls, Vanessa Williams, Dionne Warwick, Bernhoft and The Fashion Bruises, BJ the Chicago Kid, Harvey Mason, Incognito, Chris Walker, Lee Ritenour, Larry Carlton, Jhene Aiko, Elan Trotman, Daniel Caesar, Kevin Randolph, LAUV, Maya Azucena, Ron King Big Band, Angie Stone, Chiara Civello, Deodato, DJ IZO, DJ Maestro, Eric Benet, The Commodores Experience ft.
 Thomas McClary, Tony Monaco, and more.